manuelcanga/gist-it-php/README.md

 # gist-it-php
- An little app to embed files from a github repository like a gist
+ A little app to embed files from a github repository like a gist into your blog / website

 ## Usage